nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Allocation and Deallocation
 1. Allocating residents to rooms
-    1. Prerequisites: Have 1 unallocated resident and 1 unallocated room displayed.
+    1. Prerequisites: Have the first displayed resident and fist displayed room be both unallocated.
     2. Test case: `alloc ri/1 oi/1` <br>
        Expected: 1st resident is allocated to the 1st room displayed in the list.
 2. Deallocating residents
-    1. Prerequisites: There is at least 1 resident that is allocated displayed. <br>
+    1. Prerequisites: Have the first displayed resident be both allocated. <br>
     2. Test case: `dealloc 1` <br>
        Expected: 1st resident is deallocated from the room.